Esports and Education: how to develop managerial skills in a playful environment

 During our Esports Academy, created jointly by Acer for Education and H-FARM, students from 14 to 16 years old made a deep dive into the gaming industry, going beyond solely the viewpoint of a professional player.
 They learned about the characteristics of games that rise to the level of being considered “esports”, they focused on esports history and the dynamics of the main competitive games, while exploring the different roles of the esports ecosystem such as team manager, analyst, caster, and head coach.

-In conclusion, esports represent a very resourceful medium in the hands of teachers to engage students through technology, and beyond its entertaining aspect, it is a methodology to foster soft and hard skills and inspire promising careers.
+In conclusion, esports represent a very resourceful medium in the hands of teachers to engage students through technology.
+Beyond its entertaining aspect, fostering skills with Esports in Education opens the doors inspire promising careers.

-Following the Esports Academy project, we created a bundle of training materials, content lessons, and classroom activities for teachers.
+Following the Esports Academy project, we created a bundle of training materials, content lessons, and classroom activities for teachers (more info below).